larsthorup/rsc-test-sandbox/README.md

 ## TODO

-- [ ] assert that the client module environment is not shared with server module environment
-- [ ] TestRenderer should keep server rendering in a different module environment from DOM and client rendering
 - [ ] bespoke react-client-manifest.json with list of client components
 - [ ] when expanding server components skip client components from rsc payload
 - [ ] when generating html also expand client components